Mrnice98/BossingInfo/README.md

     - Fix Thmery & Zilly
     - fixed issue where kills would not register correctly when teleporting out at same time as kill
     - a few backend fixes to make way for the next update

+- **Version 1.3**
+    - Fix barrows.
+    - Fix issue where if "set boss kill count message as spam" setting was enabled plugin would not work.
+    - Change panel layout, and buttons.
+    - Pause and resume are now one button.
+    - Add button to switch between virtual and actual calculation info.
+    - Add auto pause upon log out
+    - numerous backend changes to better optimize code

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Description of how the plugin works: **Re Write Needed**